johnta0/locate/USAGE.md

 #### When best means "geographically close"

-GCP automatically adds client latitude and latitude to the [HTTP request headers][headers].
+GCP automatically adds client latitude and longitude to incoming [HTTP request headers][headers].
 The locate service uses this location to search for nearby M-Lab servers that satisfy the client query.